 Here’s a challenge for you.
 Try to think of any animals that start with n.
 Go ahead, I’ll wait.
 Can you do it?
 No?
 Most people can’t think of a single one!
 I used to play the animal alphabet game a lot when I was a kid.
 (You know… I went on safari and I saw an Alligator, a Bear, a Camel, a Dugong, an Elephant… and the next person thinks of an F animal and so on.)
 But whenever it was time to think of animals that start with N, we were totally stumped.
 It was surprisingly difficult!
 If you’re trying to make animal alphabet art you’re probably having the same problem finding interesting animals that start with n!
 No problem!
 I’ve got the perfect list of cute animals that start with n!
-And if your want to go even deeper, check out our other post with over 700 multi-word names of Animals Beginning With n: the Humongous List!
+And if your want to go even deeper, check out our other post with over 700 multi-word names of Animals Beginning With n: the huge list!
 Still can’t think of any animals that start with n?
 Then read on and get ready to impress your friends and family.

 How We Chose Our List of Favorite Animals That Start With N

 Before we get started, let’s lay down the ground rules.
 How did we choose the best animals that start with n?
 That’s easy!
 They’re all one-word animal names!
 That makes them the best choice for AZ animals lists and for the animal alphabet game.
 We also only used common names of animals that start with n; no scientific names or Latin names.
 (Because those usually look like gobbledy gook.)
 If you’re ok with multi-word common names of animals that start with n, then check our other post: Animals Beginning With N: the Humongous List!
 That includes over 700 two-word, three-word (and more) names of animals that start with n, like the New Guinea Singing Dog and the Nile Crocodile!
 Ready to begin?
 Let’s go! (and if you don’t feel like reading all the cool facts, then just watch this video!)